WebOrigami/docs/content/language/expressions.md

 }
 ```

 You can separate key/value pairs with commas, newlines, or both.
+(See [Computed properties](#computed-properties) for a note about using commas with computed properties.)

 Any valid Origami [identifier](#identifiers) can be used as an object key without being quoted.
 This means you can define a virtual file with a name like `index.html`: